 IFR Pilot: Instrument Flight Rules

-IFR Pilot Information and IFR Flight Requirements
+IFR Pilot Information

 More than half of all private pilots go on to become instrument rated.
 Besides flying in poor weather conditions, IFR flight offers other advantages.
 The level of skill is increased, and IFR pilots are always “two steps ahead” in the plane, which creates a safer environment.
 IFR pilots are better able to analyze weather and anticipate what to do next.
 Navigation is also improved in IFR flight, because ATC is providing specific guidance and can offer slight tweaks to your course to help you avert rough weather.
 CFIIs train pilots to safely fly IMC.
 They are also trained to know when it’s best to remain on the ground.

-Basic IFR Requirements and Flight Procedures Cover:
+Basic IFR Requirements and Flight Procedures Cover

 - Fuel requirements